SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/log.md

 - Audio layout-id: Changed to 15 for better combojack output
 - With something else that I did not make notes.
 - Tested compatible with macOS 13.2.1

+## 06-05-2023：
+- OpenCore: Updated to 0.9.2
+- Kexts: Updated some of them.
+- readme: Reconstructed and added more info.
+- Tested compatible with macOS 13.4 with minor issues.